galenseilis/Mjolnir/docs/index.md

 # Introduction

-Mjolnir is a machine learning model enhanced by causal assumptions and uncertainty quantification.
+Mjölnir is a machine learning model enhanced by causal assumptions and uncertainty quantification.

 ![](assets/thor.jpg)